-A hybridization of the UUA published Coming of Age Handbook for Congregations by Sarah Gibb Millspaugh and our own third year Neighboring Faiths curriculum that we offered in 2015-2016, this class is offered to ninth grade students on two Wednesday evenings of each month.
-The class that we have designed will focus predominantly on UU identity; the history of the UU movement; its roots in the past, some of its women and men of courage and action, and how our congregation lives its mission.
-Additionally, it will interviews and panel discussions of individuals from our Fellowship to discuss how they integrate their own identities as atheists, agnostics, Buddhists, pagans, Christians, Jewish, etc. with Unitarian Universalism.
+This class is offered to ninth grade students that will focus predominantly on UU identity, the history of the UU movement, its roots in the past, some of its women and men of courage and action, and how our congregation lives its mission.
+Additionally, it will interviews and panel discussions of individuals from our Fellowship to discuss how they integrate their own identities as atheists, agnostics, Buddhists, pagans, Christians, Jewish, and others with Unitarian Universalism.
 Students will be offered with the option of Fellowship membership upon completion of the course.

 This hugely popular mentorship program offers tenth to twelfth grade Fellowship youth a nine month program designed to explore themselves, how they fit in the world, and how to identify their own spiritual beliefs.
 The CoA program focuses on the transition from childhood to adulthood by helping youth explore personal beliefs and culminates in the creation of a personal credo by each participant; credos are presented to the congregation during the annual Credo Service in the spring.
 Youth participate in two retreats during the course of the year as a part of the self exploration process.
 There is a fee for this program.
 This year long program requires a high amount of commitment from both students and parents, and requires that students are registered before the program begins in September.
 This program is currently offered every other year.